 What is Chrome Casting a tab good for?

-Casting a tab is useful when you want to Cast mainly static content, like photos from Dropbox, OneDrive, or Google Drive, and it’s good for viewing a website at a larger scale without the pixelation and rescaling you encounter when you zoom in 250%.
+Casting a tab from Chrome is useful when you want to Cast mainly static content, like photos from Dropbox, OneDrive, or Google Drive.
+It’s also good for viewing a website at a larger scale without the pixelation and rescaling you encounter when you zoom in.

-If you want to display a presentation on a larger monitor, it’s a great choice, so you might find yourself Casting from your laptop professionally too.
+If you want to display a presentation on a larger monitor, Chromecasting a tab a great choice.

 What is Chrome Casting a tab not good for?

-Casting a Chrome tab doesn’t work very well for some videos.
+Casting a Chrome tab doesn’t work well for some videos.

-If you’re using something that inherently supports Chrome Casting—say, YouTube—it works pretty well.
-Chromecast will grab the content directly from the internet and treat the tab as a remote control for the TV.
-In fact, it stops Casting the tab, which can sometimes cause problems (we’ll get into that later).
+Some video sites, like YouTube, support Chrome Casting and work great.
+Chromecast grabs the content directly from the internet and treats the tab as a remote control for the TV.
+In fact, it stops Casting the tab, which can sometimes cause problems (more on this below).

-But when you’re using something like Vimeo, DailyMotion, or Amazon Prime Video, it doesn’t work so well because those things don’t plug seamlessly into the Chrome ecosystem.
+But when you’re using something like Vimeo, DailyMotion, or Amazon Prime Video, it doesn’t work well because these sites don’t plug seamlessly into the Chrome ecosystem.
 Instead of streaming content directly from the web to your TV, you’ll be streaming it through your computer and then from the Chrome tab to your TV.

 Depending on your computer and internet connection, that additional layer is a recipe for glitches and other issues.
-To some extent you can get around this by using the mobile app for the streaming service you’re trying to use.
+You can get around this by using the mobile app for the streaming service you’re trying to use.
 These apps often have native Chromecast support, eliminating the problem.
 You can also choose to Cast media rather than the entire tab.